enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 == Rewrite Rules

 In order to perform any kind of computation with interaction nets, we need to define rewrite rules.
-The restrictions in the kind of rules we can define are part of what bestow interaction nets their interesting properties.
+The restrictions in the kind of rules we can define are part of what bestows interaction nets their interesting properties.
 Specifically: _rewrite rules only apply to -- and are uniquely identified by -- two nodes connected by their principal ports_.
 Since these are the portions of the graph that can be rewritten or _reduced_, we call them _reducible expressions_ or _active pairs_.
 Rewrite rules are also known as _interactions_.